Bare Metal Recovery | Complete Guide in Windows 10, 11 and Server

 How to Perform Bare Metal Recovery in Windows PC and Server

-The whole process of bare metal recovery is roughly like:
+The whole process of bare metal recovery:

 Now I’ll introduce it in the following aspects: